memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 ## Abstract

 The **temporal_graph_networks (TGNs)** is a **[graph neural network (GNN)](https://distill.pub/2021/gnn-intro/)** method on dynamic graphs.
-In the recent years, **GNNs** have become very popular due to their ability to perform a wide variation of machine learning tasks on graphs, such as link prediction, node classification and so on.
-This rise started with **[Graph convolutional networks (GCN)](https://arxiv.org/pdf/1609.02907.pdf)** introduced by *Kipf et al*, following by **[GraphSAGE](https://arxiv.org/pdf/1706.02216.pdf)** introduced by *Hamilton et al*, and in recent years new method was presented which introduces **attention mechanism** to graphs, known as **[Graph attention networks (GAT)](https://arxiv.org/pdf/1710.10903.pdf?ref=https://githubhelp.com)**, by *Veličković et al*.
-Last two methods offer great possibility for inductive learning.
+In recent years, **GNNs** have become very popular due to their ability to perform a wide variety of machine learning tasks on graphs, such as link prediction, node classification, and so on.
+This rise started with **[Graph convolutional networks (GCN)](https://arxiv.org/pdf/1609.02907.pdf)** introduced by *Kipf et al*, followed by **[GraphSAGE](https://arxiv.org/pdf/1706.02216.pdf)** introduced by *Hamilton et al*, and in recent years new method was presented which introduces **attention mechanism** to graphs, known as **[Graph attention networks (GAT)](https://arxiv.org/pdf/1710.10903.pdf?ref=https://githubhelp.com)**, by *Veličković et al*.
+The last two methods offer a great possibility for inductive learning.
 But they haven't been specifically developed to handle different events occurring on graphs, such as **node features updates**, **node deletion**, **edge deletion** and so on.
-These events happen regularly on **real world** examples such as **[Twitter network](https://twitter.com/memgraphmage)**, where users update their profile, delete their profile or just unfollow other user.
+These events happen regularly on **real-world** examples such as **[Twitter network](https://twitter.com/memgraphmage)**, where users update their profile, delete their profile or just unfollow another user.

-In their work, Rossi et al introduced to us [Temporal graph networks](https://arxiv.org/abs/2006.10637) which present great possibility to do graph machine learning on stream of data, use-case occurring more often in recent years.
+In their work, Rossi et al introduced to us [Temporal graph networks](https://arxiv.org/abs/2006.10637) which presents a great possibility to do graph machine learning on a stream of data, use-case occurring more often in recent years.

 ### About query module
 What we have covered in this module